weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 This will be a few part mini post series.
 This post will be focused on the basics to get started with PowerShell.

 I started learning PowerShell and went under the virtual grand tutelage of [@concentrateddon](https://twitter.com/concentrateddon) through video tutorials of CBT nuggets at the time which was in 2015.
-This is by far the best training materials that I have started with in my Powershell learning career.
+This is by far the best training materials that I have started with in my PowerShell learning career.

 Commands in PowerShell are called cmdlets.
 According to [@jsnover](https://twitter.com/jsnover) There is some trivia behind this.
 That is because cmdlets is unique.
-If you look on any search engine and you type in cmdlet the results that you get returned back is Powershell.
+If you look on any search engine and you type in cmdlet the results that you get returned back is PowerShell.

 For Microsoft that is instant SEO!